Arity Approximation of $\infty$-Operads: Arity approximation of analytic patterns

-The main purpose of this section is to prove a general form of the \textit{arity approximation theorem} (\cref{thm:main-theorem}) in the setting of \textit{analytic patterns}.
+In this section we prove a general form of the \textit{arity approximation theorem} (\cref{thm:main-theorem}) in the setting of \textit{analytic patterns}.
 Analytic patterns form a wide class of algebraic patterns with operad-like features.
 They include all $\infty$-operads and are closed under passage to subpatterns, in particular under \textit{arity restriction} (see \cref{defn:general-arity-restriction}).
 As such they provide a convenient setting in which to analyze arity related phenomenon.

-\begin{defn} An analytic pattern is an algebraic pattern $\calO$ equipped with a map $\bracket{-}: \calO \to \Fin_{\ast}$ satisfying the following properties: \begin{enumerate} \item $\bracket{-}$ is a strict Segal morphism. \item $\bracket{-}^{\int} : \calO^{\int} \to \Fin^{\int}_{\ast}$ is conservative. \end{enumerate} \end{defn}
+\begin{defn} An \textit{analytic pattern} is an algebraic pattern $\calO$ equipped with a map $\bracket{-}: \calO \to \Fin_{\ast}$ satisfying the following properties: \begin{enumerate} \item $\bracket{-}$ is a strict Segal morphism. \item $\bracket{-}^{\int} : \calO^{\int} \to \Fin^{\int}_{\ast}$ is conservative. \end{enumerate} \end{defn}

 Throughout this section we fix an analytic pattern $\calO$ and denote its structure map by $\bracket{-}:\calO \to \Fin_{\ast}$.

 \begin{example} Let $\calO$ be an $\infty$-operad.
 We claim that $\calO$ admits a canonical structure of an analytic pattern.
 Indeed we saw in \cref{ex:operads-are-algebraic-patterns} that $\calO$ admits a canonical structure of an algebraic pattern and in \cref{ex:operads-are-strict} that $\bracket{-}: \calO \to \Fin_{\ast}$ is a strict Segal morphism.
 It remains to check that $\bracket{-}^{\int}: \calO^{\int} \to \Fin^{\int}_{\ast}$ is conservative.
 This follows from the fact that all inert morphisms in $\calO$ are $\bracket{-}$-cocartesian. \end{example}